Urpo Sivula: Finland league

 After Sivula played on the national team during summer 2006, all the teams at Finland's highest level wanted Sivula.
-Finally Sivula signed a contract with Pielaveden Sampo.
+Finally, Sivula signed a contract with Pielaveden Sampo.
 The contract lasted two years, with a third optional year.
 The first season in the league Sivula was recognized as one of the best players in the league.
-He won with Sampo Finland Cup-Champion, and played himself CEV-Cup quarterfinal.
+He won with Sampo Finland Cup-Champion, and played in the CEV Cup quarterfinal.
 In the Finland league Sampo lost its final division game against Rovaniemen Santasport.
 Finals were some of the best ever seen in the Finland league.
 After the season Sivula was chosen as the best newcomer in the league.

 Sivula started his second league season in Finland with big expectations.
 The media expected that Sivula would be the ultimate discovery in the league.
 In the first game that season Sivula played amazing volleyball.
 The Finnish media described the game as the "Sivula show."
 In the international court Sivula also played well.
 Against the Italian A1-league team Roma Volley, Sivula was the best spiker of both teams on the court.